Q: Is scuba diving dangerous?

 A: Our club membership fees are

-This includes your pool access, full training and loan equipment.
-This is payable upfront in your first year of membership but after that can be made by monthly standing order if preferred.
+This includes your pool access, full training and loan equipment if you're doing your Ocean Diver Training.
+This is payable upfront in your first year of membership for Ocean Diver Trainees.
+After the first year and for qualified divers, we offer payment via monthly Standing Order if preferred over the annual payment.

 A further £59 per year is payable to BSAC HQ.
 This pays for your 3rd party dive insurance and monthly SCUBA magazine as well as funding the development of training schemes and all the other resources provided by HQ.